-What you can expect What we will measure Latest result Tar gets: from us (2019/20) 2021/22 2022/23 2023/24 By 2030/31 The number of death and serious injuries recorded <1 <1 <1 <1 for the financial year on local roads under control of the Mackenzie District Council.
+What you can expect What we will measure Latest result Tar gets: from us (2019/20) 2021/22 2022/23 2023/24 By 2030/31 <1 <1 <1 <1 The number of death and serious injuries recorded for the financial year on local roads under control of the Mackenzie District Council.
 N/A (wasn't recorded) (In line with the road to zero vision) The number of reported crashes on local roads under control of the Mackenzie District Council.
-N/A (wasn't recorded) ≤10 ≤10 ≤10 ≤10 ≥75% of service requests ≥75% of service requests ≥75% of service requests ≥75% of service requests The percentage of customer service requests relating to roads and footpaths to which 86% relating to roads and footpaths will be responded to within 10 working days. relating to roads and footpaths will be responded to within 10 working days. relating to roads and footpaths will be responded to within 10 working days. relating to roads and footpaths will be responded to within 10 working days.
+N/A (wasn't recorded) ≤10 ≤10 ≤10 ≤10 ≥75% of service requests relating to The percentage of customer service requests relating to roads and footpaths to which 86% roads and footpaths will roads and footpaths will roads and footpaths will roads and footpaths will be responded to within 10 working days.
 Footpaths are maintained in good condition and are fit for purpose The percentage of footpaths that fall within the level of service or service standard for the condition of footpaths that is set out in the LTP.
 95% ≥75% of the total length of footpaths are at or above the 'average condition rating'.
 Condition rating will be undertaken at not less than 5 years frequency. ≥75% of the total length of footpaths are at or above the 'average condition rating'.
 Condition rating will be undertaken at not less than 5 years frequency. ≥75% of the total length of footpaths are at or above the 'average condition rating'.
 Condition rating will be undertaken at not less than 5 years frequency. ≥75% of the total length of footpaths are at or above the 'average condition rating'.
 Condition rating will be undertaken at not less than 5 years frequency.